SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ```

 Verify that the test is not working!
 It is much more satisfactory to get a test running when it was not working before.
-Now define the method `D20` with a protocol named `*NameOfYourPackage` (`'*Dice`' if you named your package `'Dice'`).
-The `*` (star) prefixing a protocol name indicates that the protocol and its methods belong to another package than the package of the class.
-Here we want to say that while the method `D20` is defined in the class `Integer`, it should be saved with the package `Dice`.

 The method `D20` simply creates a new die handle, adds the correct number of dice to this handle, and returns the handle.